 Exposure to small amounts of carbon dioxide is mostly safe.
 But carbon dioxide can impact indoor air quality and threaten human health when it builds up to dangerous concentrations.

 As an asphyxiant, carbon dioxide replaces normal, breathable oxygen.
-Most of the health affects associated with carbon dioxide exposure come from oxygen depletion.
+Most of the health effects associated with carbon dioxide exposure come from oxygen depletion.

 While outdoor carbon dioxide measurements of 380 parts per million (ppm) are common, they can reach up to 500 ppm in outdoor urban areas (3).
 Biological functions can be changed at measurements between 500 ppm and 5,000 ppm (4).
 A large build-up of CO2 concentrations can be life-threatening; measurements greater than 20,000 ppm can impact breathing, while 250,000 ppm can result in death.